 Popups are used for various purposes on your website.
-However, it can also be used specifically to improve (or reduce) your bounce rate.
+However, it can also improve (or reduce) your bounce rate.

 When you include a (redirect) link on your Popup to any landing page on your website, you are by far improving your bounce rate.

-A simple “subscribe to our newsletter” popup would could do the magic.
+A simple “subscribe to our newsletter” popup could do the magic.

-Simply add redirect link any landing page.
+Add a redirect link to any landing page.
 It could actually be a “thank you for your subscription” page or any other related page.

 5. Product Display

-Smart product display could be yet another way to reduce your bounce rate to the barest minimum.
+Smart product display could be another way to reduce your bounce rate to the bare minimum.

 How can this be done?

-You do not have to make it look like regular display ad.
+You do not have to make it look like a regular display ad.

-You could simply use any block that has a combination of image and text plus a button that conveys a call to action.
+You could use any block with a combination of image and text plus a button conveying a call to action.

 Affiliate marketers would understand this better.

-Again, your goal here is to move your reader from one page to another.
+Again, your goal is to move your reader from one page to another.

-So, if you are to reduce the bounce rate on your website in this instance, you should include a link to a landing page on your own website.
+So, to reduce the bounce rate on your website in this instance, you should include a link to a landing page on your website.

 One powerful tool you could use to display products in an attractive yet converting way is Lasso.